 What is Diaphragm Paralysis?

-Diaphragm Paralysis is the loss of control of one or both hemidiaphragms caused by a traumatic injury or disease process which decreases or terminates the impulse of respiratory stimuli originating in the brain.
-Causes of diaphragm paralysis include, but are not limited to:
+Diaphragm Paralysis is the loss of control of one or both Hemidiaphragms caused by a traumatic injury or disease process which decreases or terminates the impulse of respiratory stimuli originating in the brain.
+Causes of Diaphragm Paralysis include, but are not limited to:

 • Central neurological disorders such as a brain or brainstem stroke

-• Syringomyelia or poliomyelitis
+• Syringomyelia or Poliomyelitis

 • Direct trauma to the phrenic nerve from surgery, radiation or tumor